codacy/chart/docs/configuration/integrations/bitbucket-server.md

 5. After creating the link, click **Edit** to add an incoming authentication.

-6. Fill in the fields of the incomming authentication:
+6. Fill in the fields of the incoming authentication:

     -   **Consumer Key:** Enter the `consumerKey` generated previously.
     -   **Consumer Name:** Name of the consumer.
 For example, `Codacy`.